joshuaisaact/cyberjack/README.md

-This is a project to text my HTML, CSS and JQuery skills.
+This is a project to test my HTML, CSS and JQuery skills.

 The task is to create a simple Blackjack game, where you play the computer one vs one, without betting.